Clusters

 | ClusterDaemon | Maintains the connection to VOLT and orchestrates processing, notebooks, remote access, and job execution |

-Those pieces work together locally.
-The cloud side of VOLT is mostly coordinating and routing, while the cluster side is where the actual workload happens.
+The cloud side of VOLT coordinates and routes; the cluster side runs the workload.

 Enrollment and lifecycle